Via Flaminia: History

-It was constructed by Gaius Flaminius during his censorship (220 BC).
+It was constructed by Gaius Flaminius during his censorship, around 220 BC.
 Sources mention frequent improvements being made to it during the imperial period.
 Augustus instituted a general restoration of the roads of Italy, assigning supervision of different regions to various senators.
 He reserved the Flaminia for himself, and rebuilt all the bridges except the Pons Mulvius, by which it crosses the Tiber, 3 km north of Rome (built by Marcus Aemilius Scaurus in 109 BC), and an unknown Pons Minucius.
 Triumphal arches were erected in his honour on the former bridge and at Ariminum, the latter of which is still preserved.
 Vespasian constructed a new tunnel through the pass of Intercisa (Furlo), in AD 77, and Trajan, as inscriptions show, repaired several bridges along the road.

 During the period of Roman expansion in the 3rd and 2nd centuries BC, the Flaminia became, with the sea route, a main axis of transportation by which wheat from the Po valley supplied Rome and central Italy.
 A number of major battles were fought on or near the Via Flaminia, for example at Sentinum (near the modern Sassoferrato) and near Tadinum (the modern Gualdo Tadino).
 Constantine the Great's famous Battle of the Milvian Bridge also occurred on the road, after his nearby dream of the Chi Rho (which led to his conversion and that of the Roman Empire to Christianity).